Kaewin/Modeling-Projectile-Motion-With-Visualization/README.md

 In this case, we are interested in the motion of a projectile.
 We can use these equations to determine the projectile's position, velocity, and acceleration in the x and y directions.

-Appying the equations to our projectile motion scenario, we get the following:
+Applying the equations to our projectile motion scenario, we get the following:

 1. Horizontal motion:
    - Displacement in the x-direction: